 For additional vacation home rentals, VRBO has a plethora of options in the area.

 Boone is only 10 miles south of Elk Knob State Park, and it’s a fantastic base for exploring the surrounding mountains.

-There are a lot of things to do “in” Boone: visit state parks, visit ski resorts, play the greens at golf courses, hit the Boone hiking trails, and test the fishing spots in the area.
+There are a lot of things to do “in” Boone: visit state parks, visit ski resorts, play the greens at golf courses, hit the Boone hiking trails, buy fresh Christmas trees, and test the fishing spots in the area.

 Home to Appalachian State University, the town of 20,000 people is fully fleeted with Boone attractions, including quality eateries, micro-breweries, museums, and antique shops.

 There’s also a range of accommodations available there, from upscale hotels and King Street apartments to tent camping and lakeside log cabins.

 Blowing Rock is just another 10 miles further south, and it has its own collection of excellent accommodation options, restaurants, and so on.

 READ MORE: The Best Places to Celebrate Christmas in NC

 Located about 35 miles away, New River State Park offers a bevy of camping options, including tent sites, paddle-in sites, and RV hookups.